-Island Packers is Running Our Regular Summer Schedule.
+Island Packers Cruises is Running Our Full Summer Schedule.

 Island Packers Cruises is the Official Boat Concessionaire for the Channel Islands National Park.
 We offer year round transportation to the “local islands” Santa Cruz and Anacapa.
 We offer trips to the “outer islands”, Santa Rosa, San Miguel and Santa Barbara from March through November on a limited schedule.